1. Spaghetti Carbonara with Chicken Sausage

 5. Slow-Cooker Roasted Pepper & Shrimp Pasta

 Yes, you can make a mouthwatering pasta supper in your slow cooker!
-Just 7 grams of fat per serving and a whole lot of flavor.
+Better yest, this pasta recipe has only 7 grams of fat per serving and a whole lot of flavor.

 6. Tri-Color Pasta Salad with Tuna

 Breathe some excitement into lunchtime with a colorful jarred salad that takes just 15 minutes to prepare!

 7. Linguine & Clams with Garlic Bread Crumbs